MATLAB - Analyze Your CAN Bus Data [Parquet, MDF]

 Need to analyze your CAN bus data in MATLAB?

-In this overview, you'll learn how to load your CAN bus data into MATLAB - with focus on MF4 log files (MDF).
+In this overview, you'll learn how to load your CAN bus data into MATLAB - either as MF4 files (MDF) or DBC decoded Parquet files.
 We also outline key features of MATLAB's Vehicle Network Toolbox and Predictive Maintenance Toolbox.

 How to log & interpret CAN bus data?